iriscouch/browserid_couchdb/README.md

 * Users log in through BrowserID instead of passwords
 * The first time a user logs in, CouchDB will create an account for them.

+### obscuring email addresses (optional, but recommended)

+For privacy reasons, it is advised to add to the *browserid* section an option called *hash_secret* containing a random string (use the *add a new section* link at the bottom of futon's *configuration* page).
+Doing this will give BrowserID users names that don't look like their email addressr, protecting them from harvesting by spammers and other attacks.

+  * The *hash_secret* string should be long and cryptographically random (for example, you can use one of the random strings that [https://api.wordpress.org/secret-key/1.1/](https://api.wordpress.org/secret-key/1.1/) generates).

+  * Once you decide whether to use a *hash_secret* or not, and what value to use for it, you shouldn't change this setting, or existing BrowserID users will never be able to login as "the same person" again.

 ### Logging in and out programatically